 4. PREVENTION & STABILIZATION.
 Brookview House also opens its programs to local area residents and schools to help those at risk of homelessness stay at work and housed.
 As a result, we’re stabilizing the community as we’re helping families thrive.
 Brookview House leads the Dorchester Women’s Safety Network, a multi-cultural community partnership to prevent and end domestic violence.

 Brookview targets families – more than a third of the homeless population.
 These moms and kids are at risk of long-term public dependency due to a multitude of barriers.
 The thoughtless insinuation is — they only need housing and this will solve their problem.
 That is rarely the case.
-Boston’s ranking as one of the most expensive cities in which to live, record high utility costs, escalating food prices, mortgage foreclosures, and rising unemployment leaves thousands of moms and kids without a roof over their head.
+Boston’s ranking as one of the most expensive cities in which to live with record high rents, utility and food costs, leaves thousands of moms and kids without a roof over their head.

 Our constituents present with numerous barriers, sporadic work histories, and need extra assistance obtaining and maintaining employment.
 The families we serve are overwhelmed – many with histories of domestic violence, poor mental health and/or substance abuse.
 Despite these obstacles, families entering our programs demonstrate resilience and perseverance.
 They bring motivation and the desire to live independently.
 We provide services to:

-- Women committed to do what it takes to lift their families out of homelessness
+- Women committed to lift their families out of homelessness

 - Women homeless due to domestic violence